ctkelley/MultiPrecisionArrays.jl/README.md

  - v0.1.0: Better docs and ...
    - I no longer export the constructors and the MPArray factorizations.
 You should only be using mplu, mplu!, mpglu, mpglu!, ...
-   - Notation and variable name change to conform with standard practice (TH --> TW for working precision, TL-TF for factorization precision etc).
+   - Notation and variable name change to conform with standard practice (TH --> TW for working precision, TL --> TF for factorization precision etc).
 If you just use the multiprecision factorizations with no options, you will not notice this.
    - Explanation for why I am not excited about evaluating the residual in extended precision + a bit of support for that anyhow
    - Replacing Polyester with [FLoops](https://github.com/JuliaFolds/FLoops.jl).
 I am worried about [this](https://discourse.julialang.org/t/why-is-loopvectorization-deprecated/109547/74).
 ##  Can I complain about this package now?